adopted-ember-addons/ember-notify/README.md

 ```
 Then you need to add custom styling for each of the elements within the `ember-notify` structure.
+The following snippet summarizes rules needed for a custom look.
+For a complete example that you can drop into your project, see [examples/custom-position-animations.css](examples/custom-position-animations.css)
 ```css
 /* main container */
 .custom-notify {